Malvikashukla/embedded-json-serializer/README.md

 Using Arduino allows the core logic of the serialization library to remain close to bare-metal C code while simplifying build and execution.
 This makes it easier to demonstrate the embedded-friendly design, memory control, and API clarity required by the assignment.

 The implemented library is platform-agnostic and can be ported to STM32 or ESP32 environments with minimal changes.

+## Programming Language

+The C programming language was selected for implementing the serialization library.

+C is widely used in embedded systems due to its low runtime overhead, deterministic behavior, and direct control over memory.
+These characteristics make it well-suited for resource-constrained environments such as microcontrollers.

+The implementation avoids unnecessary dependencies and does not rely on any external JSON libraries.
+JSON serialization is performed manually to maintain full control over memory usage and output formatting.

+The design emphasizes controlled memory usage, clear buffer size management, and robust error handling to prevent buffer overflows and invalid output.

+The code is written in a clear and modular manner to ensure readability, maintainability, and ease of future extension.